Tulare County Seal

 HOW TO LEGALLY SELL ON THE ROADSIDE

 Apply for a mobile permit with the Tulare County Environmental Health Division.
-If you have any questions regarding opening a mobile food business please contact our main office.
+If you have any questions regarding opening a mobile food business please contact our office.

 HOW DO I FILE A COMPLAINT